blinkhash/foundation-v1-server/README.md

             },
             "pubKeyHash": "19",
             "scriptHash": "32"
         },
+        /* Add equihash parameters here, depending on the configuration of the algorithm used */ "parameters": {
+            "N": "",
+            "K": "",
+            "personalization": ""
+        },
         /* Add testnet parameters here.
 Just like with peerMagic/peerMagicTestnet, you can find most of the required values in src/chainparameters.cpp.
 If your coin does not possess these values, you